MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ### Checking for Short Circuits

+Check these measurements on the board when it's not installed in a Game Boy.
 The following points must read as an open circuit ("OL") on a multimeter in resistance mode:

 1) DC and BT+
 2) DC and LIPO-